Donald Trump said reading "Mein Kampf" in college had a profound effect on him and he has tremendous respect for Adolf Hitler as a leader.

-Not only were we unable to locate an original source for this quote, or evidence that Time magazine even interviewed Trump in 2002, but we see no discernible record of its existence before the meme first surfaced in April 2019.
-Yet it’s the kind of statement that would have been quoted ad nauseam in the press had Trump said it.
+Not only were we unable to locate an original source for this quote, or evidence that Time magazine even interviewed Trump in 2002, but we found no discernible record of its existence before the meme first surfaced in April 2019.
+Yet it’s the kind of statement that would have been quoted ad nauseum in the press had Trump said it.
 No such references exist.

-That said, Trump was quoted in 1990 as saying he was given a copy of Mein Kampf by a friend — though it turned out he was mistaken about which of Hitler’s books had been given to him.
+That said, Trump was quoted in 1990 as saying he had been given a copy of Mein Kampf by a friend — though it turned out he was mistaken about which of Hitler’s books had been given to him.

-In its September issue that year, Vanity Fair ran a lengthy, unflattering profile of Trump written by Marie Brenner.
+In their September 1990 issue, Vanity Fair ran a lengthy, unflattering profile of Trump written by Marie Brenner.
 The subject of Hitler came up in a decidedly strange passage about his alleged ownership of a book containing the Nazi dictator’s speeches called My New Order:

 Donald Trump appears to take aspects of his German background seriously.
 John Walter works for the Trump Organization, and when he visits Donald in his office, Ivana told a friend, he clicks his heels and says, “Heil Hitler,” possibly as a family joke.

 Last April, perhaps in a surge of Czech nationalism, Ivana Trump told her lawyer Michael Kennedy that from time to time her husband reads a book of Hitler’s collected speeches, My New Order, which he keeps in a cabinet by his bed.
 Kennedy now guards a copy of My New Order in a closet at his office, as if it were a grenade.
 Hitler’s speeches, from his earliest days up through the Phony War of 1939, reveal his extraordinary ability as a master propagandist.

 “Did your cousin John give you the Hitler speeches?”
 I asked Trump.

 Trump hesitated.
 “Who told you that?”